goreleaser/goreleaser/www/docs/customization/rust-builds.md

     # Default: Project directory name.
     id: "my-build"

-    # Use zig.
+    # Use rust.
-    builder: zig
+    builder: rust

     # Binary name.
     # Can be a path (e.g. `bin/app`) to wrap the binary in a directory.